akuklev/akuklev.github.io/verse.md

 Now it remains to be shown (by induction on Verse calculus terms), that our system can interpret Verse calculus with essentially the same reduction rules.
-Since Verse calculus satisfies a condition called logical completeness, it is also admissible for our system:
+Since Verse calculus satisfies a condition called logical completeness, it should be possible to add the following rule to our system:
 ```
     Γ ⊢ X : Surveyable      Γ, x : X ⊢ y : §Y
 ————————————————————————————————————————————————————